-In sites (or whole systems) with Hi-Q audio disabled, any combination of RFP 32/34 IP / RFP 42 WLAN and RFP 35/36/37 IP / RFP 43/48 WLAN is allowed.
-Note, however, that some security features are not supported for all DECT base stations (that is, SRTP and enhanced security are supported on 3rd and 4th generation RFPs only).
+In sites (or whole systems) with Wideband Audio G.722 disabled, any combination of RFP 35/36/37 IP / RFP 43/48 WLAN is allowed.

 RFP SL35 IP support

 SIP-DECT supports the RFP SL35 IP after applying the unlock file and the standard SIP-DECT software to the DECT base station.